Kärcher Fleece filter bags KFI 487

 Fleece filter bags KFI 487

 Extremely tear-resistant fleece filter bag, ideal for vacuuming dry and damp dirt.
-Suitable for Kärcher wet and dry vacuum cleaners and spray extraction cleaners.
+Suitable for Kärcher wet and dry vacuum cleaners.

 Features and benefits